ibm-cloud-docs/vpc/creating-vpc-resources.md

 ```
 {: pre}

-### Create a block storage data volume
+### Create a Block Storage data volume
 {: #create-block-storage-data-volume-cli}

-You can create a block storage volume and attach it to your virtual server instance if you want more storage.
-When you create a block storage volume, you select a profile to optimize the performance of your compute workloads.
+You can create a Block Storage volume and attach it to your virtual server instance if you want more storage.
+When you create a Block Storage volume, you select a profile to optimize the performance of your compute workloads.
 See [Profiles](/docs/vpc?topic=vpc-block-storage-profiles#block-storage-profiles) for information about volume capacity and IOPS ranges based on the volume profile you select.

 To see a list of volume profiles, run: